-In 2022, the Florida Department of Environmental Protection (DEP) performed a Source Water Assessment on our system.
+In 2024, the Florida Department of Environmental Protection (DEP) performed a Source Water Assessment on our system.
 The assessment was conducted to provide information about any potential sources of contamination in the vicinity of our wells.
-There are 2 potential sources of contamination identified for this system with a low to moderate susceptibility level.
-The assessment results are available on the DEP Source Water Assessment and Protection Program (SWAPP) website at https://prodapps.dep.state.fl.us/swapp/
+There are five (5) potential source(s) of contamination identified for this system with low to moderate susceptibility levels.
+The assessment results are available on the DEP Source Water Assessment and Protection Program (SWAPP) website at https://prodapps.dep.state.fl.us/swapp/ or they can be obtained from Alicia L. Corder, Town Clerk at (850)594-1216.